crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- convert to slot shortcut
-  - prohibit text elements
+- perf
-  - auto-generate ids
+- explicit slots
+  - use hotkey for this
-- scan for slots
+- update evaluator to use slots
-- wire up scanned slots
+- update compiler to use slots
+- ensure that all child overrides gone
+- update compiler
+- dts compiler (everything explicit)
-- refactor
+- refactor TSX
 - prohobit override is slot does not exist

 * moving component nodes